Cryptocurrencies Outside FBR’s Tax Net: FTO

 -

-Make registration of wallets mandatory
+Make wallet registration mandatory

 -

-Track trading activity
+Track and report trading activity

-Train FBR Officers in Digital Forensics:
+2. Train FBR Officers in Digital Forensics

 -